Sampsoon/vibey_lsp/DESGIN.md

 * Stream json response rather then wait for the whole thing
 * Scrub inputs to service workers
 * Add effect to code tokens that have definitions
+* Have ability to select local LLMs
+* Have toggle to add button to code blocks that when clicked generates suggestions

+### UI
+* Have ability for users to select permissions of chrome extension during setup
+* Have ability to exclude websites

 ### Bugs
 * Figure out why extension does not always fire for code blocks